eleanorbucke21/Snappy-Barber/README.md

 * The other navigation links are to the right: Home and Services that link to different sections on the same page.
 Gallery and Contact will link to other pages.
 * The navigation is in a font that is modern and a color that contrasts with the background.
 * The navigation clearly tells the user the name of the barber shop and website makes the different sections of information easy to find.

-## Future Features ##

-- In the future I wouls like to add a slide show to the gallery page.

 ## The Header ##
 * The header shows the name of the club using the color chosen: Slate Grey.
 * The header explains that is a barber shop.